Regulators Urged To Tighten Rules, Prevent Truck Accidents

 When it comes to improving road safety, most of us think about car and motorcycle safety rules, but what about trucks?

-According to official data, people have been impacted by deadly large truck accidents more often than ever.
+According to official data, people have been impacted by deadly large Truck Accidents Attorney more often than ever.
 In 2013, 3,964 people died in large truck accidents and truck drivers are not the only victims.
 Pedestrians and other occupants have also been impacted.
 According to experts, this number represents a 17 percent increase since 2009.

 Safety experts believe that regulators have been ignoring the trucking issue.
 According to them, regulators have not acted on any of the more than 100 recommendations put forth by safety advocacy groups and the U.S. National Transportation Safety Board.
 Failure to act has been exposing truck drivers and others to major risks, increasing the risk of accidents.